 10. The Chaser (2008)

 Korean movies and great crime thrillers are almost synonymous.
 Here is yet another scintillating thriller in the same genre, partly based on a true story.
 Gory at times, with side stories aplenty, this is something any fan of film-noirs must enjoy.
-The roller coaster of emotions this film takes you on while seeing the cops trying to stop the serial killer is nothing less than gripping and watching them go from success to despair in short spaces of time.
-The cast of the film gives a solid and believable performance, the most notable one being from Jung-woo Ha, who plays a menacing, psychotic sociopathic serial killer.
+The film depicts the cops trying to stop a serial killer, and the film makes you go through a wide range of emotions.
+The cast of the film delivers impressive performances, the most notable one being from Jung-woo Ha, who plays the menacing serial killer.

 Read More: Best Chinese Movies of All Time